the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 **Can I support the project?** Yes.
 Feel free to reach out or to support me.
 I invest a lot of my time into open source tutorials and learning resources.
 You can have a look at my [about me](https://www.robinwieruch.de/about/) page.

+**Is there a call to action?** Yes.
+I want you to take a moment to think about a person who would be a good match to learn React.
+The person could have shown the interest already, could be in the middle of learning React or might not yet be aware about wanting to learn React.
+Reach out to that person and share the book.
+It would mean a lot to me.
+The book is intended to be given to others.

 {pagebreak}

 # Change Log